-(\) This criterion is not provisioned by the European regulatory framework.
-It is an internally defined criterion.
+^() This criteria is not provisioned by the European regulatory framework.
+It is an internally defined criteria.

-The $\underline{\text{\bf quantitative criteria}}$ used in identifying the identified staff are the following:
+The quantitative criteria used in identifying the identified staff are the following:

-Criteria No. Quantitative Criteria 1 Employees' total remuneration is equal or greater than 500,000 EUR 2 Employees' total remuneration is within the 0.3% of the employees, rounded up to the next higher integer, who have been awarded the highest total remuneration in the preceding financial year (on an individual basis) 3 Employees' total remuneration is equal to or greater than € 500,000 and equal to or greater than the average total remuneration of all members of the BoD and senior management 4 The employee was awarded total remuneration of EUR 1 000 000 or more in or for the preceding financial year
+Criteria No. Quantitative Criteria 1 Employees' total remuneration is equal or greater than 500,000 EUR 7 2 Employees' total remuneration is within the 0.3% of the employees, rounded up to the next higher integer, who have been awarded the highest total remuneration in the preceding financial year (on an individual basis) 3 Employees' total remuneration is equal to or greater than € 500,000 and equal to or greater than the average total remuneration of all members of the BoD and senior management 4 The employee was awarded total remuneration of EUR 1 000 000 or more in or for the preceding financial year

-$^{\rm 6}$ This criterion has to be applied on an individual level but also consolidated basis.
+7 This criterion has to be applied on an individual level but also consolidated basis.